FS-CSCI150-F21/FS-CSCI150-F21-Team7/Quotidian/README.md

-# Employee Manager
+# Quotidian

-> Vue.js app to manage employees that uses FireStore as a backend.
+> Vue.js app that uses FireStore as a backend.

 ## Build Setup